If you have a chronic illness, it is safe to presume that you have had your share of bed rest.

 It is my portable PEMF therapy device Oska Pulse.

 It is keeping my chronic pain from my other conditions down while reducing the amount of swelling I am experiencing from my sprained/torn muscles.
 Learn more by reading My Oska Pulse Journey and visit my friends at Oska Wellness.
 Looking for drug-free pain relief?
-Save $55 by using promo code DIVA.
+Save $55 by using promo code CYNTHIA55.